- It’s cheap

-If you plan to stream ESPN+ content, we recommend using a mobile device or TV streaming device, which offered much more consistent stream loading and quality.
+If you plan to stream ESPN+ content, we recommend using a mobile device or TV streaming device, which offers much more consistent stream loading and quality.

 Additionally, we verified that the simultaneous streaming policy available with this service does work.
 You can stream on up to 3 devices at once.

-You can use the ESPN+ with all of the following devices:
+You can use ESPN+ with all of the following devices: